---

 gem "sentry-rails"

-To enable logging, you need to initialize the SDK with the enable_logs
+To enable logging, initialize the SDK with `enable_logs` set to `true`:

 Sentry.init do |config|